Last updated on July 27th, 2025.

 To embark on your Ciambellone baking journey, gather the following ingredients:

 • All-purpose flour.
 Using unbleached flour, bleached or cake flour will result in a dryer cake.
+You can learn about it in my cookbook Baking Science.

 • Baking powder